configu/configu/packages/integrations/stores/mariadb/README.md

  | configu export
 ```

-## Common Errors and Solutions
+## Common errors and solutions

-1. **Connection Timeout Troubleshooting**
+1. Connection timeout troubleshooting
-   - **Solution:** Increase the `connectTimeout` or `acquireTimeout` in the configuration options to handle long-running connection setups.
+   - Solution: Increase the `connectTimeout` or `acquireTimeout` in the configuration options to handle long-running connection setups.
 Make sure the database is reachable from your application.

-2. **Authentication Failures**
+2. Authentication failures
-   - **Solution:** Verify that the provided `username` and `password` are correct, and that the user has the necessary permissions to access the specified database.
+   - Solution: Verify that the provided `username` and `password` are correct, and that the user has the necessary permissions to access the specified database.
 Use a MariaDB client to manually confirm the credentials.

-3. **SSL Certificate Issues**
+3. SSL Certificate issues
-   - **Solution:** Ensure the correct paths for SSL certificates are provided if `ssl` is enabled.
+   - Solution: Ensure the correct paths for SSL certificates are provided if `ssl` is enabled.
 Verify that the certificates match the MariaDB server's configuration.

-4. **Database Permissions Problems**
+4. Database permissions problems
-   - **Solution:** Ensure that the database user has the required `READ` and `WRITE` permissions for the `config_store` table.
+   - Solution: Ensure that the database user has the required `READ` and `WRITE` permissions for the `config_store` table.
 Use the following SQL command to grant permissions:
    ```sql
    GRANT ALL PRIVILEGES ON config_store.* TO 'your_user'@'localhost';
    FLUSH PRIVILEGES;